-Christina Estes: On a sunny Saturday afternoon -- A group gathers at a park in Phoenix.
-It's a group that doesn't want to see its numbers grow.
-But it does.
+Narrator: On a sunny Saturday afternoon a group gathered at a park in Phoenix.
+It's a group that doesn't want to see its numbers grow but it does.

 Beckie Miller: It's the most devastating event a parent or a loved one can go through.
-You can lose someone to illness and accident, and it's still -- it's still very difficult.
+You can lose someone to illness and accident and it's still the most -- it's still very difficult.
 But when it's cold-blooded murder, it adds another dimension that nobody's ever prepared for.

 Marisela Carrion: I felt like I wanted the world to stop.
-My son was murdered, hey, time-out, and everybody was going on with their lives.
+I wanted to tell them, don't you guys understand?
+My son was murdered.
+Hey, time out.
+And everybody was going on with their lives.

-Christina Estes: Her life changed in September, 2003.
-That's when her son Jesse, her nephew Timmy and their friend hector were killed.
+Narrator: Marisela Carrion's life changed in September 2003.
+That's when her son Jesse, her nephew Timmy and their friend Hector were killed.

-Marisela Carrion: For me, I didn't work for nine months after that.
-I couldn't.
-And all I wanted to do was sleep.
-And I thought if I could just sleep, and sleep long enough, then I don't have to feel this pain.
+Marisela Carrion: I didn't work for nine months after that, I couldn't.
+All I wanted to do was sleep.
+I thought, if I could just sleep and sleep long enough, then I don't have to feel this pain.

-Christina Estes: The pain hasn't disappeared but she's learned to live with it thanks to parents of murdered children.
-Still, there was something the group couldn't fix: The pain that consumed Jesse's older sister.
+Narrator: The pain hasn't disappeared but Marisela has learned to live with it thanks to parents of murdered children.
+Still, there was something the group couldn't fix, the pain that consumed Jesse's older sister.

 Juliet Carrion: We were best friends and often people thought we were twins because we were so close.

-Juliet Carrion: I said hey, I'm alive.
-I'm still here and I very much need you.
-I need my mom.
-And it was like the lightbulb went off for her.
-And I wanted to respect her time frame of grieving and -- I didn't want to sound selfish.
+Juliet Carrion: I said hey, I'm alive, I'm still here and I very much need you, I need my mom.
+It was like the light bulb went off for her.
+I wanted to respect her time frame of grieving and I didn't want to sound selfish.
 But I did need her.
-And she apologized and ever since that day, I feel that she lives her life for a purpose.
+She apologized and ever since that day I feel that she lived her life for a purpose.

 Marisela Carrion: I need this in order to make it through each day.

-Christina Estes: Cherished photos and happy memories bring comfort and so does little Jesse, the girl born three months after her father died.
+Narrator: Cherished photos and happy memories bring comfort, and so does little Jesse, the girl born three months after her father died.

-Marisela Carrion: Split image of her, her demeanor, the way she acts, she loves sports, she's exactly like him.
+Marisela Carrion: Spitting image of him.
+Her demeanor, the way she acts, she loves sports, she's exactly like him.
 Exactly like him.

-Beckie Miller: If we don't remember, then how will we ever effect the change that it's going to take to stop the violence from happening in the first place?
+Beckie Miller: If we don't remember then how will we ever effect the change it's going take to stop the violence from happening in the first place?

-Beckie Miller: I handle it because somebody was there for us when we needed them to hear.
-And so many of your family and friends, it's hard for them to hear about it.
-And they want their life to get back to normal and they want you to get back to normal and yet, that's not something you ever get to do.
-You actually have to rebuild or sometimes, I say redesign your life.
+Beckie Miller: I handle it because somebody was here for us when we needed them to hear.
+For so many of your family and friends it's hard for them to hear about it.
+They want their lives back to normal and they want you to get back to normal and yet that's not something you ever get to do.
+You actually have to rebuild or sometimes I say redesigned your life.